hazemhesham-1/fast-pizza/README.md

 **Fast Pizza** is a Web Application built with Redux that allows users to order pizza quickly and easily — no authentication required.
 Just pick your pizzas, fill in your details, and track your order from the restaurant to your doorstep.

 ## 🔑 Project Features

-- **Mobile Responsive Design**
-Optimized layout and interactions for all screen sizes (phones, tablets, and desktops).
+- **Mobile Responsive Design**: Optimized layout and interactions for all screen sizes (phones, tablets, and desktops).

-- **Dynamic Pizza Menu**
-The menu is loaded from an API, so it's always up to date.
+- **Dynamic Pizza Menu**: The menu is loaded from an API, so it's always up to date.

-- **No Account Required**
-Users can place an order by simply entering their name, phone number, and address.
+- **No Account Required**: Users can place an order by simply entering their name, phone number, and address.

-- **Shopping Cart**
-Add one or more pizzas to the cart before checking out.
+- **Shopping Cart**: Add one or more pizzas to the cart before checking out.

-- **Priority Delivery Option**
-Users can mark their order as "priority" for faster delivery (20% extra charge).
+- **Priority Delivery Option**: Users can mark their order as "priority" for faster delivery (20% extra charge).

-- **GPS Support**
-Optionally include a GPS location to help the restaurant with delivery.
+- **GPS Support**: Optionally include a GPS location to help the restaurant with delivery.

-- **Track Your Order**
-After placing an order, users receive a unique order ID they can use to track their order status.
+- **Track Your Order**: After placing an order, users receive a unique order ID they can use to track their order status.

-- **Payment on Delivery**
-No online payment is handled in-app — users pay when the order is delivered.
+- **Payment on Delivery**: No online payment is handled in-app — users pay when the order is delivered.

 ## 🧭 How the App Works